 What is the difference between NLP vs NLU?

 NLP algorithms are used to understand the meaning of a user’s text in a machine, while NLU algorithms take actions and core decisions.
 A third algorithm called NLG (Natural Language Generation) generates output text for users based on structured data.

-NLU performs as a subset of NLP, and both systems work with processing language using artificial intelligence, data science and machine learning.
-With natural language processing, computers can analyse the text put in by the user.
+NLU performs as a subset of NLP, and both systems work with processing language using artificial intelligence, data science, and machine learning.
+With natural language processing, computers can analyze the text put in by the user.
 In contrast, natural language understanding tries to understand the user’s intent and helps match the correct answer based on their needs.

 Check out this detailed guide to learn more about the differences between artificial intelligence and machine learning!
 In the following sections, we are going to take a look at their applications and purposes:

-With NLP, the main focus is on the input text’s structure, presentation and syntax.
+With NLP, the main focus is on the input text’s structure, presentation, and syntax.
 It will extract data from the text by focusing on the literal meaning of the words and their grammar.
 The problem is that human intent is often not presented in words, and if we only use NLP algorithms, there is a high risk of inaccurate answers.
-NLP has several different functions to judge the text, including lemmatisation and tokenisation.
+NLP has several different functions to judge the text, including lemmatization and tokenization.

-Using tokenisation, NLP processes can replace sensitive information with other values to protect the end user.
-With lemmatisation, the algorithm dissects the input to understand the root meaning of each word and then sums up the purpose of the whole sentence.
+Using tokenization, NLP processes can replace sensitive information with other values to protect the end user.
+With lemmatization, the algorithm dissects the input to understand the root meaning of each word and then sums up the purpose of the whole sentence.